Q4 Recruitment Predictions 2025

 Construction recruitment in Q4 typically surges, driven by project deadlines and funding cut-offs.
 Urgent short-term roles (labourers, logistics, quantity surveyors) and long-term positions tied to infrastructure projects in transport, energy, and defence are in high demand.

 Partnering with specialist recruitment agencies remains the fastest, most effective way for companies to secure skilled workers quickly.
 Candidates can find immediate site work or stable roles on large-scale projects.
-Acting swiftly now positions agencies and candidates for success heading into 2026.
+Acting swiftly now positions agencies and candidates for success heading

 The aviation recruitment trends are positive as the sector recovers strongly, with the aircraft maintenance, repair, and overhaul (MRO) market growing beyond pre-pandemic levels.
 Increased aircraft use and an aging global fleet are driving ongoing demand for skilled engineers.
 The global MRO market is projected to exceed $150 billion by 2035, with Q4 hiring needs increasing.